Fantasy Football Mock Draft: 10-team half-PPR, 2.0

 Team 10, Matt Harmon: As a paid spokesperson for Big Receiver, there was never any doubt Matt would take back-to-back wideouts at the top.
 It's the life he's chosen.
 Stefon Diggs in the first was irrefutably a good pick and also perfectly on-brand.
 Curiously, Matt then selected Garrett Wilson as the first player off the board in the second round, in defiance of his own ranks.
 I was led to believe he was a fan of A.J.
 Brown and Davante Adams, but apparently that was simply misdirection, a ruse.

 At the top of the fourth round, Matt had an opportunity to pair Diggs with Josh Allen, but he instead chose to draft a running back (Rhamondre Stevenson), presumably because he was worried the position would dry up (which it nearly did).
 If this league had actual money on the line, a choice like Stevenson-over-Allen would haunt Harmon for weeks.
 It's fuel for future 3 AM terrors.
-Here, however, he can simply accept his C- (which he seems to be a trend) and move on.
+Here, however, he can simply accept yet another C- and move on.

 Here are the team-by-team results of mock draft: